 Some institutions have special projects for parents to encourage the children to develop their reading skills.
-These projects may involve inmates reading children's books while recording on audiotape or DVDs and sending the books and tapes/DVDs home to the children.
-Some institutions may also have special visiting projects which encourage inmates to read to their children.
-Urge the incarcerated parent to participate in these projects.
+These projects may involve inmates reading children's books while recording on tape or DVDs and sending the books and tapes/DVDs home to the children.
+Some institutions may also have special visiting projects which encourage you to read to your children.